 Public Email Website http://glynharper.nz

 Glyn is Professor of War Studies at Massey University.
 He is Massey's Project Manager of 'The Centenary History of New Zealand and the First World War' programme.
 A former teacher, he joined the Australian Army in 1988 and after eight years transferred to the NZ Army where he rose to the rank of Lieutenant Colonel.
 He was the army's official historian for the deployment to East Timor.
 Glyn is the author or co-author of more than 16 books on military including Dark Journey: Three Key New Zealand Battles of the Western Front; Images of War: A Photographic Record of New Zealanders at War 1914-1918; Letters from Gallipoli: New Zealand Soldiers Write Home; and most recently Johnny Enzed: The New Zealand Soldier in the First World .
 The Battles of Monte Cassino: The campaign and its controversies published (2013) will shortly be released in Poland.
-In 2017, Glyn’s latest book, Turning the Hinge of Fate: the Second Battle of El Alamein: October-November 1942 will be published by Indiana University Press.
-It will also be released by Massey University Press in November 2017.
+In 2017, Glyn’s latest book, Turning the Hinge of Fate: the Second Battle of El Alamein: October-November 1942 will be published by Indiana University Press and was released by Massey University Press in November 2017.
+His latest book, a volume of the Centenary History of NZ in the First World War, is For King and Other Countries (April 2019).
 Glyn also enjoys writing books for children.
 Le Quesnoy: The Story of the Town New Zealand Saved was released in March 2012 and was given as a gift for young Prince George by the city of Cambridge.
 Since then he has written three more books for children; Jim’s Letters won the Picture Book category in New Zealand Book Awards for Children and Young Adults 2015.
 Gladys goes to war was released in 2016.
-Glyn's latest book for children, Bobby the littlest war hero was released in February 2018.
+Glyn's latest books for children, Bobby the littlest war hero and My Grandfather's War were released in 2018.
 Glyn enjoys writing for children as he aims to help the younger generation learn more of their heritage.
 He has also received a QSM for services to historical research.

 - Adult Non-Fiction